-Appendix H
+Appendix E

-Requirements for Landscape and Visual Impact Assessments
+Requirements for Landscape Impact Assessment

-- 1. The Applicant shall review relevant outline development plan(s), outline zoning plan(s), layout plan(s) or planning briefs and studies which may identify areas of high landscape value, e.g. green belt and woodland areas with sensitive landscape designations and visually sensitive areas/receivers.
-Any guidelines on landscape strategy, landscape framework, urban design concept, building height profiles, designated view corridors, open space network and landscape link that may affect the appreciation of the Project shall also be reviewed.
-The aim is to gain an insight to the future outlook of the area affected so as to assess whether the Project can fit into the surrounding setting.
-Any conflict with statutory town plan(s) shall be highlighted and appropriate follow-up action shall be recommended. - 2.
-The Applicant shall describe, appraise, analyze and evaluate the existing and planned landscape resources and character of the study area. e.g. vegetation, woodland, streams and topography, etc. A system shall be derived for judging landscape impact significance as required under the TM.
+- 1. The Applicant shall review relevant outline development plan(s), outline zoning plan(s), layout plan(s) or planning briefs and studies which may identify areas of high landscape value, e.g. Cadogan Street Temporary Garden, green belt and woodland areas with sensitive landscape designations.
+Any guidelines on landscape strategy, landscape framework, urban design concept, building height profiles, designated view corridors, open space network and landscape link that may affect the appreciation of the Project shall also be reviewed. - The Applicant shall describe, appraise, analyze and evaluate the existing and planned 2. landscape resources and character of the site area. e.g. vegetation, woodland, streams and topography, etc. A system shall be derived for judging landscape impact significance as required under the TM.
 Annotated oblique aerial photographs and plans of suitable scale showing the baseline landscape resources and landscape character areas and mapping of impact assessment shall be extensively used to present the findings of impact assessment.
-Descriptive text shall provide a concise and reasoned judgment from a landscape and visual point of view.
-The assessment shall be particularly focused on the sensitivity of the landscape framework and its ability to accommodate change.
-The Applicant shall identify the degree of compatibility of the Project with the existing and planned landscape settings.
+Descriptive text shall provide a concise and reasoned judgment from a landscape point of view.
 The landscape impact assessment shall quantify potential landscape impact as far as possible, so as to illustrate the significance of such impact arising from the Project.
 Clear mapping of the landscape impact is required.
 A broad brush tree survey to identify dominant tree species, maturity, rarity and any plant species of conservation interest, etc. should be conducted within the study area to provide baseline information on the landscape resources and landscape character areas and the impacts on existing trees shall be summarized.
-Cumulative landscape and visual impacts of the Project with other existing, committed and planned developments in the study area shall be assessed. - 3.
-The Applicant shall assess the visual impacts of the proposed Project.
-Clear illustration including mapping of visual impact is required.
-The assessment shall adopt a systematic methodology and include the following: - (i) Identification and plotting of visual envelope of the Project; - (ii) Identification of the key groups of existing and planned sensitive receivers within the visual envelope and their views at both ground level and elevated vantage points.
-Among other receivers, sensitive receivers shall include, but not limited to, nearby residents and villagers.
-Both long distance view and short distance view shall be covered in the assessment; - (iii) The assessment shall take into account the factors affecting the sensitivity of receivers (including value and quality of existing views, availability and amenity alternative views, type and estimated number of receiver population, duration of view and degree of visibility) and the magnitude of change of view (including compatibility of the project with the surrounding landscape and planned setting, duration of impacts under construction and operation phases, scale of development, reversibility of change, viewing distance and potential blockage of view) for evaluating of visual impacts.
-The visual impacts of the Project with and without mitigation measures shall also be included so as to demonstrate the effectiveness of the proposed mitigation measures; and

-- (iv) Not Used - (v) Clear evaluations and explanation with supportive arguments of all relevant factors considered in arriving the significance thresholds of visual impacts. - 4.
+Cumulative landscape impact of the Project with other existing, committed and planned developments in the study area shall be assessed. - 3.
 The Applicant shall evaluate the merit and demerit of preservation in totality, in parts or total destruction of existing landscape and the establishment of a new landscape character area.
-Alternative location, site layout, development options, design and construction method that would avoid or reduce the identified landscape and visuals impacts shall first be considered and be evaluated for comparison before adopting other mitigation or compensatory measures to alleviate the impacts.
-The mitigation measures proposed shall not only be concerned with damage reduction but shall also include consideration of potential enhancement of the existing landscape and visual quality.
-The Applicant shall recommend mitigation measures to minimize the adverse effects identified above, including provision of a master landscape design. - 5.
-The mitigation measures shall also include the preservation of vegetation, transplanting of trees of good amenity value, provision of screen planting, re-vegetation of disturbed lands, compensatory planting, re-provisioning of amenity areas and open spaces, design of structure, provision of finishes to structure, colour scheme and texture of material used and any measures to mitigate the disturbance of the existing land use.
-Parties shall be identified for the on-going management and maintenance of the proposed mitigation works to ensure their effectiveness throughout the operation phase of the Project.
-A practical programme and funding proposal for the implementation of the recommended measures shall be provided. - 6.
-Annotated illustration such as coloured perspective drawings, plans and section/elevation diagrams, oblique aerial photographs, photographs taken at vantage points and computer-generated photomontage, particularly from but not limited to the most severely affected vantage points shall be adopted to illustrate the significance of the landscape and visual impacts of the Project in four stages i.e. existing conditions, unmitigated impacts at Day 1, mitigated impacts at Day 1 and residual impact at Year 10.
-Options of design schemes should be illustrated with photomontages to show the visual impact on the surrounding areas.
-True colour samples may be requested if found necessary and appropriate.
-Technical details in preparing the illustration, which may need to be submitted for verification of accuracy of the illustration shall be recorded.
-Computer graphics shall be compatible with Microstation DGN file format.
+Alternative location, site layout, development options, design and land decontamination method that would avoid or reduce the identified landscape impact shall first be considered and be evaluated for comparison before adopting other mitigation or compensatory measures to alleviate the impacts.
+The mitigation measures proposed shall not only be concerned with damage reduction but shall also include consideration of potential enhancement of the existing landscape quality.
+The Applicant shall recommend mitigation measures to minimize the adverse effects identified above, including provision of a master landscape design. - 4.
+The mitigation measures shall also include the preservation of vegetation, transplanting of trees of good amenity value, provision of screen planting, re-vegetation of disturbed lands, compensatory planting and any measures to mitigate the disturbance of the existing land use.
+A practical programme and funding proposal for the implementation of the recommended measures shall be provided. - 5.
+Annotated illustration such as coloured perspective drawings, plans and section/elevation diagrams, oblique aerial photographs shall be adopted to illustrate the significance of the landscape impact of the Project in three stages i.e. existing conditions, unmitigated impacts and mitigated impacts at Day 1 upon completion of the Project.